Employees in California have various rights that employers must respect.

 In this article, we will discuss some of the key things to consider if you are thinking about suing your employer.

-The Most Common Reasons that Employers are Sued
+The Most Common Reasons that Employers are Sued in California

 Employees sue their employers for a variety of reasons.
 A successful and warranted lawsuit typically involves some type of illegal action taken by the employer directed toward the employee.